 To add more than one student request for the same course, open the record for the course and navigate to the Requests tab.
 Using the input grid, enter the name of the student and fill in the other fields as necessary.
 To add more students, continue filling in the name of the students requesting the course in the subsequent rows.
 When you are finished adding requests for this course, hit ‘Update’ on the course to add them.
 If you are adding a lot of requests for students at once, you may first want to see if batch entering course requests would be a more useful method.

 Course requests can be created in batch by course using the “Batch Course Requests” tab on the Course detail screen.
-Course requests that are entered in batch by default have a priority of “None Specified” set on the request and each batch request is entered in to its own Course Request Group.
+Course requests that are entered in batch by default have a priority of “First Choice” set on the request and each batch request is entered in to its own Course Request Group.

 The list of available groups to use when adding course requests is visible on the left side of the window.
 To create course requests for any group, simply add a group to the right side of the screen by double clicking on the group (or using the arrows in the middle of the screen) and update the course to create a course request for everyone in that group.
 For example, if you want to give every current ninth grader a course request for English 10, just double click on the “Students in 9th Grade” group and click update.
 Course requests can also be added in batch for students in a specific class.
 For example, you can create Calculus course requests for all students in a Pre-Calculus class by using the class groups.

 You can add course requests for multiple groups at a time.
 Entering course requests via batch entry will only create one course request for each student, even if a student is in two or more groups that have been selected.
 If a group is removed from the Batch Course Requests tab, the course requests for that group will be removed as well.
 Students who were in two groups will not have their course request removed if they are also in another group that is still selected on the Batch Course Requests tab.